Concow, California: Informal market

 In the 1980s and 1990s, the CDP became known regionally for a significant domestic product consisting of informal market production and commerce.

 Most of the informal market production consists of marijuana agricultural production.
 Large irrigated plantations were discovered during the 2008 fire.

 The 2000 domestic product from legitimate income sources is approximately $17.5 million.
 During and after the 2008 fires, an estimated $50 million worth of marijuana was removed, indicating that the region's per-capita income is under-reported.
 The region's marijuana production is 1/3 of 1% of California's $14 billion (2013) dollar total production.
 At the 2010 population of 710, that is a per capita income of $70,000 per person.
 The 2008 fire burned most of the protective, shaded forest overstory, converting the vegetation to mostly exposed, sunny and hot chaparral.
 This changed the microclimate growing conditions, resulting in a drop in crop yields.

 Change in economy

 With the destruction of most unpermitted structures and forest during the 2008 fire, the pattern of residences, commercial land use, informal and formal market industries, and recreational use has changed.
 There has not been any large-scale residential development in the Concow region.
 The baby boomer 'bulge' was expected to result in a steady stream of retirees into the region.
 To date, however, the population has declined despite the retirees.

 Education

+It is in the Golden Feather Union Elementary School District and the Oroville Union High School District.

-The Concow Elementary School is located in the community.
+The Concow Elementary School, of the Golden Feather district, is located in the community.